Two of My Favorite Authors

 What is a Missional Community anyway?

 It wasn’t until a few of us heard Jeff Vanderstelt, Steve Timmis, and Jonathan Dodson begin explaining missional communities that we really began to understand what they were.
 When I read Total Church, the picture started coming together more and more.
-And when I finally began trying to incorporate all these ideas into the life of our church, and God began doing really cool things because we started praying more, that I really understood.
-Things got clearer, and they’re still getting clearer, and we’re still learning.
+And when I finally began trying to incorporate all these ideas into the life of our church, God began doing really cool things.
+I’m still learning, but it’s been awesome.

 My Whole Life I’ve Never Really Understood Healthy Evangelism